-Adventures of a studio artist who works primarily with textile art.
+Adventures of a studio artist who works primarily with textile and mixed media art.

 The straight line of the bottom of the black strip bothers me a bit.
 I actually like it better in the second where the bottom of the black strip meets the bottom of the piece.
 Alternately, turn both of these examples upside down for review (I can't see the writing clearly, so I am not sure if this would make sense up close).
 Or cut the bottom edge of the black strip to be more unpredictable.I enjoy reading your musings over which direction to take a piece.
 Often mulling them over in my mind, too.
 Thanks for a view into your process.